MladenZeljic/library/README.md

 For reviewing/testing purposes do one of the following while logging in:

-  *to gain admin access, enter the following combination of username and password: uname pass;
+  *to gain admin access, enter the following combination of username and password: admin pass;
-  *to gain librarian access, enter the following combination of username and password: user pass;
+  *to gain librarian access, enter the following combination of username and password: librarian pass;
-  *to gain user access, enter the following combination of username and password: myuser pass;
+  *to gain user access, enter the following combination of username and password: user pass;

-Mentoned username and password combinations will be changed someday in the future.
+Mentoned username and password combinations might still change someday in the future.